 Students can create a full or limited account.

-Full accounts, which require a SSN, grant access to all of ScholarTrack.
-Limited accounts, which require a Scholar ID, only grant access to the Scholar Success Program.
-Upgrade to a full account by adding a SSN at any time.
+- Full account Requires a SSN or STN and allows full ScholarTrack access. - Limited account Requires a Scholar ID and grants access to log SSP activities.
+You can upgrade to a full account at any time.